Roelien Kamminga

-Roelien J. Kamminga (born 13 April 1978) is a Dutch politician and civil servant who has represented the conservative-liberal People's Party for Freedom and Democracy (VVD) in the House of Representatives since 2021.
-She previously worked at the Ministry of the Interior and Kingdom Relations for most of her career.
+Roelien Jakoba Kamminga (born 13 April 1978) is a Dutch politician and civil servant who has served as the Mayor of Groningen since 2025.
+A member of the People's Party for Freedom and Democracy, she served as a Member of the House of Representatives from 2021 to 2025.
+In the end of 2023 she served as the Acting Speaker of the House of Representatives.

 Early life and career

 Kamminga was born in 1978 in Groningen.
 She grew up in the village of Zuidbroek and attended the Veendam secondary school Winkler Prins at vwo level.
 She subsequently studied English language and literature at the University of Groningen, obtaining her propedeuse in 2000.
 She also studied international relations at the same university until her graduation in 2004.

 Kamminga's first job was in Vienna for the Ministry of Foreign Affairs as an adviser to the permanent mission of the Netherlands to the United Nations.
 In 2005, Kamminga started working at the Ministry of the Interior and Kingdom Relations.
 She first served as an international security analyst and as a counter-proliferation policy officer.
 Between 2009 and 2012, she headed the ministry's security investigations business unit.
 Kamminga then worked as an intelligence and security issues advisor to Minister Ronald Plasterk and – starting in 2014 – as a public order, intelligence, and security adviser.
 While in the latter position, she also served for a few months in 2017 as acting director general of reconstruction, assisting Sint Maarten in the wake of Hurricane Irma.

 Between September 2019 and her election to the House in 2021, Kamminga was director of the interior and kingdom relations ministry's program concerning induced earthquakes due to gas extraction in the province of Groningen.